syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 {% highlight vb %}

 Public Function ComputeSumPosNums(ByVal args As String) As String
     Dim model As GridFormulaCellModel = TryCast(Me.gridControl1.CellModels("FormulaCell"), GridFormulaCellModel) If model IsNot Nothing Then
         Dim engine As GridFormulaEngine = model.Engine
         Dim sum As Double = 0R
         Dim d As Double
         Dim s1 As String

         'Loops through arguments and sum up the positive values.
         For Each r As String In args.Split(New Char() { ","c }) 'Cell Range.
             If r.IndexOf(":"c) > -1 Then
                 For Each s As String In engine.GetCellsFromArgs(r) ' s is a cell line a21 or c3...
                     Try
                         s1 = engine.GetValueFromArg(s)
                     Catch ex As Exception
                         Return ex.Message
                     End Try
                     If s1 <> "" Then
                         'Adds only if positive.
                         If Double.TryParse(s1, NumberStyles.Number, Nothing, d) AndAlso d > 0 Then
                             sum += d
                         End If
                     End If
                 Next s

             Else
                 Try
                     s1 = engine.GetValueFromArg(r)
                 Catch ex As Exception
                     Return ex.Message
                 End Try
                 If s1 <> "" Then
                     If Double.TryParse(s1, NumberStyles.Number, Nothing, d) AndAlso d > 0 Then
                         sum += d
                     End If
                 End If
             End If
         Next r
         Return sum.ToString()
     End If
     Return ""
 End Function

 {% endhighlight %}
 {% endtabs %}

-2. The created formula has to be added to the formula library.
+2.The created formula has to be added to the formula library.
 It has to be added after the Grid is initialized.
 The following code explains how to achieve it.
 {% tabs %}
 {% highlight c# %}